KeepEyeOnBall-Jose/hydracamv2/README.md

 1. Background Upload Service: Upload captured videos and photos to a cloud endpoint.
 2. Detailed Camera Status Feedback: Enable each slave device to provide real-time status back to the master.
 3. Multi-angle Capture Synchronization: Enhance timing and synchronization precision for capturing multi-angle views of sports events.

+## Available settings
+These are the preferences that one can adjust in the settings screen:
+1. Master should record: Controls whether the master should also take a picture or video too when telling slaves to do so.

 ## App Theme and Visual Style